hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 ### Conclusion

 We have studied several variational inference/autoencoders approaches which involve with Wasserstein distance.
-The experiments confirm their capability of learning representations that have geometric properties.
-Moreover, they allow special setting of model such as deterministic encoders, hence their encoder is less blur.
+The experiments confirm their capability of learning representations that have geometric properties (see details at those papers).
+Moreover, they allow special setting of model such as deterministic encoders which result less blur encoders compared to VAE.